NVIDIA/libcudacxx/docs/extended_api/asynchronous_operations_library/memcpy_async.md

 }
 ```

-With `cuda::memcpy_async` we can overlap the global to shared memory copies of the next batch, with the computation on the current batch, by using a two-stage pipeline as follows:
+With `cuda::memcpy_async` we can overlap the global to shared memory copies of the next batch, with the computation on the current batch, by using a two-stage pipeline as follows ([live](https://cuda.godbolt.org/z/GMGe8P)):

 ```c++
 #include <cooperative_groups.h>